 Now don’t panic, ‘cause you’ve just spent a lot of money in your head.
 You just need to think about how you’ll split the rest of the budget.
 People will always tell you different things, but as it’s up to you, next write down a list, of what you see to be the most important aspects of the day & put them in order, i.e. band, photography, dress & suits, photo booth, mini golf, decor.
 Then research individually & get an idea of costs.
 Always do this before you book anything, there is nothing wrong with a budget spreadsheet, in fact, it’s what some people dreams are made of, I bloody love a good spreadsheet, even have a mug proclaiming my love!

 The where & the when

-Here’s some links to some pretty different venues to give you an idea of whats out there, hopefully no gaudy carpets in sight, but plenty of character.
+Here are some links to some pretty different venues to give you an idea of whats out there, hopefully, no gaudy carpets in sight, but plenty of character.

 A totally great space for your alternative wedding.
 A freaking submarine: Royal Navy Submarine Museum

 Imagine your wedding in an underground lake or a Rumstore: Carnglaze in Cornwall